 Let’s take a look back at some of the things we accomplished during the year and talk a little about what we have in store for you next.

-Robot Reinforcements
+Robot reinforcements

 Our versatile family of Robots lies at the core of the Transloadit service.
 As such, a lot of our time goes into maintaining these Robots and – more importantly – adding new features for you to enjoy!
 Only a few months ago, we released a beta version of our brand new /video/adaptive Robot, which not only brought long-awaited support for MPEG-Dash to our service, but also offers a re-imagined way to do HTTP Live Streaming.
 We also added another cool new Robot, whose sole purpose in life is to detect faces in the pictures you provide.
 Pretty cool, right?